pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 # Compute the subspace confusion matrix using noise transition matrices.
-We set hamming distance for filtering out noisy states that are far from the correct state
+We set the hamming distance for filtering out noisy states that are far from the correct state
 subspace_confusion_matrix = normalized_subspace_kron(noise_matrices, observed_prob.nonzero()[0], hamming_dist=1)

 # Apply GMRES (Generalized Minimal Residual Method) to correct the probability distribution using MTHREE.
-Then we apply Maximum Likelihood Estimation (MLE) to ensure valid probability distribution.
+Then we apply Maximum Likelihood Estimation (MLE) to ensure the validity of the probability distribution.
 corrected_prob_mthree_mle = mle_solve(gmres(subspace_confusion_matrix, input_csr_matrix.toarray())[0])

-# Use tensor rank multiplication to apply the inverse noise matrices to the observed probability distribution, followed by MLE correction
+# Next, we use tensor rank multiplication to apply the inverse noise matrices to the observed probability distribution, followed by the same MLE correction
 inverse_noise_matrices = list(map(matrix_inv, noise_matrices))
 corrected_prob_inverse_mle = mle_solve(tensor_rank_mult(inverse_noise_matrices, observed_prob))

-# Compute the Wasserstein distance between the two corrected probability distributions
+# Finally, we compute the Wasserstein distance between the two corrected probability distributions
 wasserstein_dist = wasserstein_distance(corrected_prob_mthree_mle, corrected_prob_inverse_mle)
 print(f"Wasserstein distance between the two distributions: {wasserstein_dist}")  # markdown-exec: hide
 ```

-We have used `wasserstein_distance` instead of `kl_divergence` as many bistrings have 0 probabilities.
-If the expected solution lies outside the space of observed bitstrings, `MTHREE` will fail.
-We next look at majority voting to circument this problem when the expected output is a single bitstring.
+In `MTHREE`, we assume quantum circuits that exceed 20 qubits, which results in a high sparsity in the probability distribution of the output bitstrings, leading to many 0 probability bitstrings.
+Therefore, we use `Wasserstein Distance` instead of `KL divergence` and its derivative, `JS divergence`, as they put true values (which is 0 here) in the denominator and may diverge in such cases, whereas `Wasserstein Distance` remains stable for comparisons.

 ### Majority Voting